devbisme/skidl/docsrc/pelicansite/content/pages/landing.md

 >>> pic10.AN1 += Net('analog2')        # Or access the alias thru an attribute.
 ```

-You can also split the pin names when you create the part:
+You can also split the pin names when you create the part by supplying a string
+of delimiter characters:

 ```terminal
 >>> pic10 = Part('MCU_Microchip_PIC10', 'pic10f220-iot', pin_splitters='/')